zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/get-set-up/2/_index.md

 This tutorial doesn't require you to set up Chef Analytics or Chef Supermarket, or to have three build nodes, as is described in the installation procedure.
 They are optional.

-You can run Chef Delivery, Chef server, and your build node on any [supported platform]().
+You can run Chef Delivery, Chef server, and your build node on any [supported platform](https://docs.chef.io/install_delivery_cluster.html#prerequisites).

-[PRODNOTE] Link to docs above.

 Your web application servers for the Acceptance, Union, Rehearsal, and Delivered stages must run Red Hat Enterprise Linux or CentOS because the `awesome_customers` cookbook targets those platforms.
 We recommend that you use Red Hat Enterprise Linux 6.5 or CentOS 6.5.